ffw-us/lbretransportation_subtheme/README.md

 npm run build
 ```

-Or for development, you can watch for changes with:
+Or for development you can watch for changes and compile automatically with:
 ```
 npm run watch
 ```